Antisemitism Every Day

 It has manifested in the images of swastikas on schools, the defilement of monuments to the Holocaust, the thin disguise as anti-Zionism - as if telling us that we have no right to self-determination as a nation makes it better.

-The phenomenon of politicised modern antisemitism that lurks the halls of the UK Labour Party, as well as the ill-disguised venom of the Ilhan Omars, Linda Sarsours et al that are pervading American discourse.
+The phenomenon of politicised modern Antisemitism lurks the halls of the UK Labour Party, as well as the ill-disguised venom of the Ilhan Omars, Linda Sarsours et al that are pervading American discourse.

 The soccer thugs chanting "Jews to the gas" and the repugnant images of the hook-nosed, money hungry Jews, the vile BDS campaigns against our state Israel, the institutionalised obsessive hatred in the UN and in NGOs who have forgotten about the oppressed of the world with their disproportionate focus on Israel.

-As I write this, it is a matter of hours since news broke of yet another shooting in a synagogue in the USA.
-This time at the Poway Chabad in San Diego, killing one and wounding others.
-The attack occurred six months to the day of the deadly Pittsburgh synagogue shooting that claimed the lives of eleven.
+As I write this, it is a matter of hours since news broke of yet another shooting, another ramming, another graffiti attack or calls to “globalize the intifada.”
+Whether at the Chabad in San Diego, the deadly Pittsburgh synagogue shooting that claimed the lives of eleven, the call for “one solution” at the University of Michigan, the woman strangled on the London subway while holding her baby....
 By now, there have been dozens more incidents that you have likely never heard of.
 Including attacks in Israel which are no less significant as expressions of violence and hate against the Jewish people.

 Communities around the world are reeling because an attack on one is an attack on us all.